DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 string

 This entry is optional.
 If set, its value will be used as the work directory where the command is executed.

+labels
+^^^^^^

+array of strings

+This entry is optional.
+Labels will be used by the scheduler to take placement decisions for services.
+Services that have labels "ssd" and "gpu" will be placed only on hosts declared with both labels.
+If no hosts with "ssd" and "gpu" are available, the ZApp is left in the queue.

 ports
 ^^^^^